Updated April 24, 2026

 • Renewal: Continuing education requirements vary by state.
 Typically 12-24 CE hours per renewal cycle.
 Some states accept national certification renewal in lieu of separate CE.

 No interstate compact exists for medical laboratory technicians.
-You will need a separate license in each state where you practice.
+You'll need separate licensure in each state where you practice, which can complicate moves between states with different requirements.

 Compensation